ignaciocampo/Ignaciocampo/README.md

 ### Hello there 👋
 I'm Ignacio Ocampo!
-I'm a Full Stack Web Developer really eager to get more experience and with a passion for coding and a drive to solve problems!
+I'm a Full Stack Web Developer really eager to get more experience, with a passion for coding and a drive to solve problems!

 - 🌱 I’m currently learning ...
 Python